mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So very naturally if your body, [your] five *skandhas* are reflected in the mirror, you are transparent immediately, my look becomes penetrated into your heart.

 You can experience this.
 For instance, when I was fourteen, my mother died.
 At that time I cried and cried.
 While I was crying, my mother is always in front of me.
 I never got the one, because always mother is far from [me].
 The more I tried to get, to be one with my mother – my mother died already, so the more I realized that mother was going away from me.
 So that’s why it made me sad, really sad.
 So everyday, cry and cry.
 Finally, all of a sudden, my mother comes into my heart.
 And then I could stop crying at night all of a sudden.
-I don’t know why.
-But at that time I felt my mother came to my heart.
+I don’t know why, but at that time I felt my mother came to my heart.
 Naturally, very smoothly.

 So that’s why mother is reflected in the same mirror.
 I see my reflection.
 So my mother [and] my face become one.